 View various bird species in their natural habitat on a hike through the forest.
 Or comb the beaches and enjoy the breathtaking views of the distant Olympic Mountains.

-Meadowdale Beach Park is beautiful, but delicate, not impervious to humans and natural calamity.
+Meadowdale Beach Park, 108 acres, is beautiful, but delicate, not impervious to humans and natural calamity.
 Its care and preservation are imperative to wildlife and the balance of people with nature is not possible without vigilance.

 - Picnic Tables

 The gulch area passed through several owners before it became a park.
 John Lund first homesteaded the site in 1878.
 The site was eventually acquired by the Meadowdale Country Club.
 The well-tended private park featured a clubhouse, manicured lawns, an Olympic-size swimming pool with bath houses, and a fish hatchery.
 The club closed in the late 1960’s, partially due to access road failure.

 Snohomish County Parks acquired the land in 1968 to develop a public park with beach access.
 A fire destroyed the already vandalized clubhouse in 1970.
 The county filled in the swimming pool because of the safety hazard.

 In 1979, the park was closed for public access and use until a safe public and emergency vehicle access road was built.
 The park was reopened in 1988.
 The park was closed again in 1996 due to excessive storm damage and re-opened the following year after costly repairs.